aakunitsa/grid_qmc/README.md

 # grid_qmc

 Grid-based stochastic and deterministic electronic structure methods.
+The code is currently in the development stage.

 # TODO list (deterministic):
 1. Poisson solver